portto/cadence/docs/language.md

 ```

 [Conditional downcasting](#conditional-downcasting-operator) allows coercing
-a value which has the type `AnyStruct` or `AnyResource` back to its original type.
+a value which has the type `AnyStruct` or `AnyResource` back to its orignal type.

 ### Optionals